DMZ Campaign (1969–1971): May

-On 15 May at 22:50 15 km south-southeast of Khe Sanh helicopter gunships from Company C, 4th Battalion, 77th Aerial Rocket Artillery Regiment received 23mm antiaircraft fire.
-The helicopters engaged the PAVN with on-board ordnance killing 35 PAVN and destroying two trucks.
+On 15 May at 22:50 15 km south-southeast of Khe Sanh helicopter gunships from Company C, 4th Battalion, 77th Aerial Rocket Artillery Regiment received 23 mm antiaircraft fire.
+The helicopters engaged the PAVN with on-board ordnance, killing 35 PAVN and destroying two trucks.
 On 18 May at 08:25 three km southwest of Gio Linh the ARVN 2nd Battalion, 1st Regiment defensive position received a ground attack from a PAVN company.
-The ARVN forces were supported by artillery and gunships and the PAVN withdrew leaving 28 dead; ARVN losses were three killed.
-On 19 and 20 May units of the ARVN 1st Division operating 12 km west of Cam Lo engaged PAVN forces in sporadic contacts killing 41.
+The ARVN forces were supported by artillery and gunships and the PAVN withdrew, leaving 28 dead; ARVN losses were three killed.
+On 19 and 20 May units of the ARVN 1st Division operating 12 km west of Cam Lo engaged PAVN forces in sporadic contacts, killing 41.
 On 22 May at 22:10 21 km east of Khe Sanh the ARVN 4th Battalion, 54th Regiment, in a night defensive position 21 km east of the village, received a mortar attack followed by a ground assault.
-Supported by artillery and airstrikes the ARVN repelled the attack killing 52 PAVN for the loss of 14 ARVN.
+Supported by artillery and airstrikes the ARVN repelled the attack, killing 52 PAVN for the loss of 14 ARVN.
 On 27 May at 04:00 16 km southeast of Quảng Trị the ARVN 1st Battalion, 1st Regiment and supporting artillery killed 14 PAVN; ARVN losses were seven killed.
 On 31 May a hamlet near Cam Lo defended by Popular Force (PF) and People's Self-Defense Force (PSDF) forces received a mortar and ground attack from a PAVN force losing 13 killed.

 June

 During the first week of June, the PAVN 9th Battalion, 66th Regiment struck Firebase Tun Tavern (16.567°N 106.935°E) with mortar fire followed by a ground attack.
 The defenders returned fire supported by artillery, helicopter gunships and airstrikes.
 PAVN losses were 136 killed while ARVN losses were 41 killed and U.S. losses two killed.
 On 23 June at 06:50 while searching an area 30 km southeast of Khe Sanh, the ARVN 1st Battalion, 1st Regiment engaged a PAVN force.
 The ARVN called in artillery and airstrikes to assist and a sweep of the area after contact was lost resulted in the discovery of a PAVN base camp containing numerous huts, buildings and a large supply of food and munitions, in addition to 47 PAVN dead.
-On 28 June near Gio Linh a unit of the ARVN 1st Battalion, 2nd Regiment engaged a PAVN company from the 270th Regiment killing 41 PAVN and capturing two.
+On 28 June near Gio Linh a unit of the ARVN 1st Battalion, 2nd Regiment engaged a PAVN company from the 270th Regiment, killing 41 PAVN and capturing two.